akiryk/tutorials-learning-lessons/GCP/infrastructure-foundation.md

 Even if firewall rules are deleted, there's an implied rule to deny all ingress and allow all egress

 ### Common Network Designs
-- If your app needs increased availability, put >1 VM in multiple zones but within the same subnet
+- If your app needs increased availability, put multiple VMs in multiple zones but within the same subnet (a **zone** is part of a region; e.g. the region is `us-west1` and the zones are `us-west1-a`, `us-west1-b`, and `us-west1-c`).
+- for better latency, put VMs in different regions.
+- for security best-practices, assign only internal IP addresses whenever possible.
+Gloud NAT can help with this by enabling private instaces to access the internet.
-- If your app needs increased robust systems, use multiple regions.
+- If your app needs more robust systems, use multiple regions.

 ### VMs with no external IP
 We create a VM without an external IP and access it with cloud iap.